HYPOCRITE IDLER 2Q2024

 APRIL: SEMIOTICS & POLITICS.
 As semioticians, we are valued not only for our expertise but our objectivity.
 In a world (and branding landscape) becoming more ideologically polarised, how can applied semiotics meaningfully engage with political issues?
 In this session, three experienced semioticians will share their perspectives on election-campaign communications, how brands mediate nationhood, and how activists can make use of cultural-insights work.

 JUNE: LIMINALITY POST-PORTO (I) The theme of Semiofest Porto, in May, was LIMINALITY.
 The conference was a great success… but we all wanted more!
-So Sónia Marques has invited Jerry Mathew, Alice Sweitzer, and Shion Yokoo to chat with us about: Bridging Cyber Liminality and Ancient Wisdom, The Semiotics of Protest and Demonstration in Berlin’s Consumer Culture, and Liminality and Theatricality in Performances.
-This is the first of two liminality-themed post-Porto sessions.
+So Sónia Marques invited Jerry Mathew, Alice Sweitzer, and Shion Yokoo to chat with us about: Bridging Cyber Liminality and Ancient Wisdom, The Semiotics of Protest and Demonstration in Berlin’s Consumer Culture, and Liminality and Theatricality in Performances.
+This was the first of two liminality-themed post-Porto sessions.

 WRITING (HILOBROW)